meriembhl/Physics-Master-Thesis-Template/README.md

 This template is licensed under **Creative Commons CC BY 4.0**.
 You are free to use, modify, and share this template for your own educational purposes, as long as proper credit is given.

----

-**Note:** This template is intended for educational purposes only.
-Please remove any personal data before sharing publicly.